 then we can create our life with Love,

 a masterpiece of art."

 I pondered all of these as my day drew to an end and I wrote about the things I had been thinking and feeling.
 I was staying with an airbnb host in Olympia, WA.
-When we connected on Facebook, I discovered, much to my delight, that her career status was "Queen of My Universe at Living the Self-Employed Dream."
-Her living the dream includes a website & blog Lisa M. Hayes - Love Whisperer; after some reading, I found that her blog was all about love and genuine happiness, and often her perspectives aligned with mine.
+When we connected, I discovered, to my great delight, that her career status was "Queen of My Universe at Living the Self-Employed Dream."
+Her living the dream includes a website & blog Lisa M. Hayes - Love Whisperer; I discovered her blog was all about love and genuine happiness, often with perspectives that aligned with mine.

 I am extremely grateful for the experiences I've been having and the connections I've been making, fueled by support from the universe, presenting itself in it's own unique ways.
 Wherever you are, whatever you're loving, hopefully you're seeking your passion, connecting your heart bone to your head bone, and creatively living your dreams!
 Can you feel the love??